Observing spin-squeezed states under spin-exchange collisions for a second: Experimental Details

 The state-resolved imaging starts with a MW pulse that adiabatically transfers atoms from $\kdn$ to $\ket{F=2,m_F=0}$, where they are no longer trapped and start to fall.
 The trap is turned off several milliseconds later to release atoms in $\kup$, such that the two clouds are well separated and are imaged in a single picture.
 However, the adiabatic transfer also perturbs the trap so that the temperature estimation is slightly biased.

-The optical cavity is symmetric with a finesse $\mathcal{F}=2.7(1)\times10^3$ for the 780\,nm mode.
+The optical cavity is symmetric with a finesse $\mathcal{F}=2.7(1)\times10^3$ for the 780-nm mode.
 This gives a maximum single-atom cooperativity $C_0=24\mathcal{F}/\pi k_{780}^2w_0^2\approx1.9$, where $k_{780}$ is the wave vector of the probe laser.
 Taking into account the inhomogeneity for our trapped cloud with $T\sim 200\,$nK, the effective cooperativity is $C_\rm{eff}\approx 0.42$.
 The cavity is simultaneously resonant for a stabilization wavelength at 1560\,nm.
-The stabilization laser is constantly on during the experiment, but its intra-cavity intensity is sufficiently weak in order not to trap the atoms (trap depth $\lesssim20\,$nK).
+The stabilization laser is constantly on during the experiment but its intracavity intensity is sufficiently weak to prevent trapping of the atoms (trap depth $\lesssim20\,$nK).